MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file.md

 `source.fields` and `target.fields` are optional and can be used to specify which database columns are used to create the query behind the scenes:

-+ `source.fields`: database fields, in the *source* entity (`Todo` in the example), that are used to connect to the related item in the `target` entity
++ `source.fields`: database fields in the *source* entity (`Todo` in the example) that are used to connect to the related item in the `target` entity
-+ `target.fields`: database fields, in the *target* entity (`Category` in the example), that are used to connect to the related item in the `source` entity
++ `target.fields`: database fields in the *target* entity (`Category` in the example) that are used to connect to the related item in the `source` entity

-These are optional if there's a Foreign Key constraint on the database between the two tables, that can be used to infer that information automatically.
+These are optional if there's a Foreign Key constraint on the database between the two tables that can be used to infer that information automatically.

 ##### Many-To-Many Relationship

-A many to many relationship is configured in the same way the other relationships type are configured, with the additional information about the association table or entity used to create the M:N relationship in the backend database.
+A many-to-many relationship is configured in the same way the other relationships type are configured, with the additional information about the association table or entity used to create the M:N relationship in the backend database.

 ```json
 "entities": {